lukaselmer/rust-sinatra-heroku-experiment/README.md

-# Using Rust in Ruby
+# Using Rust in Ruby, Deployed to Heroku with Sinatra

 ## Setup & Compilation